AdrianT18/Sensor-Fusion/README.md

 # Lidar-Camera Fusion for Enhanced Object and Distance Detection as part of FS-AI
-P.S.
-New repo as there where issues with previous one.
 ## Overview

 This project is part of my dissertation for Brunel University, in collaboration with the Brunel Autonomous Racing team.